 Key Report Statistics

 Next Level Finance

 It’s this addition of new technology as part of a wider digitisation process that has enabled the CFO to grow the role, taking the finance function as a whole to the next level and giving the entire C-level team the focus and insight needed to revolutionise the way the entire business operates.

 Whereas in the past CFOs may have relied to a certain extent on gut instinct or previous experience to interpret figures and understand what they mean for the business, this access to enabling technologies has altered the dynamics of decision-making, putting concrete facts and accurate predictions in the CFO’s hands to steer the business in the right direction.

 Its those businesses who continue to invest in the right technologies, at the right time who will benefit most from the evolution of the CFO into a CFO 3.0.
 Reaping the rewards that only a forward-thinking, digitised finance function and CFO can bring.

 Not only is the CFO 3.0 now taking the helm when it comes to determining the organisation’s direction, but this role as visionary leader is helping to instill a fundamentally financial approach throughout the organisations.

 The levels of insight that technology can uncover optimise operations, grounding crucial business decisions in solid, factual foundations and fostering a culture of rapid response decision-making, helping to shape the strategic agenda of the business.

-Where finance professionals used to look in the rear-view mirror for their information, now they’re very much focussed on what’s ahead, finding the optimum route to take in an increasingly hard to navigate business landscape.
+Where finance professionals used to look in the rear-view mirror for their information, now they’re very much focused on what’s ahead, finding the optimum route to take in an increasingly hard to navigate business landscape.